-Night sweats occur while people are sleeping.
-They are defined as repeated episodes of intense perspiration, typically enough to soak your clothes and bedding.
-Night sweats can happen if you are sleeping in a warm room with too many blankets.
-In these cases, they are generally not linked to a medical condition.
+Night sweats occur while people are sleeping and are often a result of alcohol consumption.
+They are repeated episodes of intense perspiration, typically enough to soak your clothes and bedding.

-Night sweats can also be linked to alcohol consumption.
 Heavy drinking results in severe intoxication, which may cause vomiting, upset stomach, slurred speech, coordination problems, and severe sweating.
-Even moderate drinking can result in night sweats.
+Both heavy and moderate drinking can result in night sweats.

 In rare cases, alcohol-induced night sweats may be a symptom of alcohol intolerance (a genetic condition).
-The most common symptoms include nausea, itching, rashes, swelling, and severe stomach pain after drinking.
 Flushing of the neck, face, and chest can also occur if you drink too much.

-When a person with alcohol use disorder stops drinking, they will experience withdrawal symptoms.
+When people with AUD stop drinking, they will often experience alcohol withdrawal symptoms.
 These symptoms occur within a few hours or days after the person’s last drink.

-One possible symptom of alcohol withdrawal is night sweats.
-Excessive alcohol consumption can induce sweating because it negatively affects the heart and increases heart rate.
 As the heart rhythm becomes too fast and irregular, the blood vessels in the skin widen.
-This process is medically known as vasodilation (the skin becomes flushed due to dilated blood vessels, and severe sweating occurs).
+This process is medically known as vasodilation.
+During vasodilation, the skin becomes flushed due to dilated blood vessels, and severe sweating occurs.